aceOfModernElectronis/Ananke-Arduino-library/API documentation of Ananke Arduino Library.md

 # Functions

 ## boolean begin(appId, groupId, deviceId, username, password)
 Connects the device with a username and password specified.
+QoS value of this connection is 1.

+    QoS 1 :- This method guarantees that the message will be transferred successfully to the broker.The broker sends an acknowledgement back to the sender, but in the event that that the acknowledgement is lost the sender won't realise the message has got through, so will send the message again.
+The client will re-send until it gets the broker's acknowledgement.This means that sending is guaranteed, although the message may reach the broker more than once.

 Parameters,
  - appID - the application ID to publish to (const char[])